i-aissaoui/portfolio/resume-en.md

 ### Vision Transformer (ViT) (2025)

-Built Vision Transformer from scratch with patch embedding, learnable positional encodings, and global self-attention across image patches.
-Trained for image classification with data augmentation techniques.
+- Built an image classification model from scratch that processes images as sequences of patches
+- Trained to recognize and categorize images with high accuracy

 **Technologies:** Python, PyTorch, Computer Vision, Transformers, ViT, AdamW